Riddhita-Chakraborty/Trustlend-ai/README.md

 # TrustLend

-TrustLend is an AI-powered loan document analyzer that helps users detect hidden charges, risky clauses, and unfair terms before they sign.
+TrustLend is an AI-powered document analyzer that helps users detect hidden charges, risky clauses, and unfair terms before they sign.

 ## Features
 - **OCR Engine**: Extracts text from scanned PDFs and images.